Video casts doubt on account of police shooting of black man

 Collie, who is now paralyzed from the waist down, could not be reached for comment.
 He was charged with aggravated assault on a public servant but a Tarrant County grand jury declined to indict him, his lawyer said.

 Washington said Collie told him he was scared when the officers approached him and didn't know what to do.
-He said a box cutter was found 10 feet away from where Collie was shot, but he declined to say whether it belonged to his client.
+He said a box cutter was found 10 feet away from where Collie was shot.

-"You see Mr. Collie, he's not breathing hard, not trying to get away from the officers," Washington said.
+"You see Mr. Collie, he's not breathing hard, not trying to get away from the officers," Washington told reporters earlier.
 "He was trying to comply with the officers … It was a crime to have him chained to a bed for 61 days."

 Earlier, a police spokesman told the Fort Worth Star-Telegram they won't release any more details about the incident "until the internal case in closed."